GageHowe/wat/README.md

 `wat` is a tiny cross-platform, language-agnostic CLI for watching file changes and executing commands.

-This tool is for my own personal use and may have breaking changes each minor version.
+This tool is for my own personal and work use and may have breaking changes each minor version.
 If you use it, let me know how it goes!

 Running `wat` with no target names uses `default` if set.
 Otherwise, run with `wat <target>`.